juergenweb/FrontendLoginRegister/README.md

 * FieldtypeDatetime
 * FieldtypeURL
 * FieldtypePage
+* FieldtypeImage
+* FieldtypeCroppableImage3

 All other field types will be ignored and cannot be selected.

+**One thing to mention about the image upload fields (FieldtypeImage, FieldtypeCroppableImage3)**

+Only single file upload image fields are supported (no multi-file upload).
+So only image fields which allow only one file upload will be taken into account - all others will be ignored.

+If you need more than 1 image for a user, you can add as many image upload fields to the profile or registration form as you want, but this image upload feature was primarly designed to offer the user to upload 1 user image.

 In this case first name and surname were added to the user template: